camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-concepts.md

 ## Retrieve an Activity Instance

-Currently activity instances can only be retrieved for a process instance:
+Currently, activity instances can only be retrieved for a process instance:

 ```java
 ActivityInstance rootActivityInstance = runtimeService.getActivityInstance(processInstance.getProcessInstanceId());